 Moody Research Grants and Harry Middleton Fellowships

 The LBJ Foundation awards Moody Research Grants, underwritten by the Moody Foundation of Galveston, to graduate students, teachers, writers and others to conduct research at the LBJ Library.
-The Harry Middleton Fellowships in Presidential Studies support scholars interested in Presidential policy during the postwar period.
+The Harry Middleton Fellowships in Presidential Studies support scholars researching Presidential policy.
 The LBJ Foundation appropriates $60,000 for Moody grants and $10,000-$12,000 for Middleton fellowships annually.

 The Foundation congratulates our Fall 2013 Middleton fellow, R. Joseph Parrott.

 The recipient of the Fall 2013 Harry Middleton Fellowship is R. Joseph Parrott.
 Mr. Parrott is a Ph.D. student in the Department of History at The University of Texas at Austin.
 His dissertation, "Reigniting the Liberation Fire: The International Politics of Portuguese Decolonization," is a broad international history of controversies surrounding Portuguese decolonization in Africa from the early 1960s to the collapse of Portugal’s rule in 1976.

 The D.B.
 Hardeman Prize is awarded for the best book on the U.S. Congress, from the fields of biography, history, journalism and political science.
 Mr. Hardeman, a dedicated student of and avid collector of books about the Congress, was a long-time assistant to legendary Speaker of the House Sam Rayburn of Texas.
 Submissions are judged on the basis of five criteria: (1) contribution to scholarship, (2) contribution to the public's understanding of Congress, (3) literary craftsmanship, (4) originality, and (5) depth of research.